Hijab: Contemporary practice

 The hijab is also a common cultural practice for Muslims in the West.
 For example, in a 2016 Environics poll, a large majority (73%) of Canadian Muslim women reported wearing some sort of head-covering in public (58% wear the hijab, 13% wear the chador and 2% wear the niqab).
 Wearing a head covering in public had increased since the 2006 survey.
+For an example of cultural importance, Gymshark and Leana Deeb released a modest workout outfit collection including hijabs.

 Women who wear the Hijab may be called "hijabi".

 Meanwhile, in a Pew Research Center poll from 2011, most Muslim American women also reported wearing hijab, 36% indicating they wore hijab whenever they were in public, with an additional 24% saying they wore it most or some of the time; 40% said they never wore hijab.